-- The University's AS coordinator attended all SAT meetings and provided feedback regarding the application through sharing ideas and best practice from other Schools who have achieved AS awards. - The AS lead and co-chair are members of the University level AS group. - CoESE Equality committee is chaired by the SAT co-chair. - AS lead sat on AS panel in London. - AS lead and co-chair attended conference on Equality in Engineering hosted by the RAE.
+- The SAT consulted with the AS leads from the Department of CS, Aberystwyth University (), and from the College of Engineering, Swansea University (). - The University's AS coordinator attended all SAT meetings and provided feedback regarding the application through sharing ideas and best practice from other Schools who have achieved AS awards. - The AS lead and co-chair are members of the University level AS group. - CoESE Equality committee is chaired by the SAT co-chair. - AS lead sat on AS panel in London. - AS lead and co-chair attended conference on Equality in Engineering hosted by the RAE.